masugadesign/link-vault-craft-cms/readme.md

-# DO NOT USE THIS

-# Link Vault for Craft 3
+# Link Vault for Craft CMS

 ### Protect and track downloads on your site.
 Prevent and track leech attempts.